xinyee20/tp/docs/DeveloperGuide.md

 This segment will explain the structure and responsibilities of the `Model` component.

 #### **4.4.1.
 Structure**

+The Class Diagram given in Figure 4.4.1.1 below describes the structure of Model-related classes.

 <p align="center">
 <img alt="Class diagram of Model component" src="images/developerGuide/ModelClassDiagram.png" width="620"></p>